 Quit Justifying Your Actions

 Are you making excuses and justifying your actions?
-There is never really a good excuse for indulging in temptations that distract you from your problems and even worse, sabotage your desired outcomes.
+There is never really a good excuse for indulging in temptations that distract you from your problems.
 The excuses you make are only lies you have created to make yourself feel better.

 Keep Yourself Accountable

-You might of course want to ask someone else to become your accountability partner.
+You might, of course, want to ask someone else to become your accountability partner.
 However, they will most likely not be there by your side for 24 hours per day.
 And if they’re not there, then who will be accountable for your decisions and actions?
-You of course.
+You will, of course.
 You must take responsibility.
 Others can help you, but ultimately the buck stops with you.

 Learn to Manage Self-Control

-You can of course create short-term motivation by challenging yourself.
-For instance give yourself time limits for completing a task.
-Or turn a tedious task into some kind of game that you need to win in order to move onto the next phase of your journey.
-These kinds of short-term motivational strategies will help you to stay focused and on track on a daily basis.
-However, without the bigger picture, your short-term motivation will waver because you will have very little to look forward to down the track.
+These kinds of short-term motivation strategies will help you to stay focused and on track each day.
+However, without the bigger picture, your short-term motivation will waver as you will have very little to look forward to down the track.

 Create Visual Reminders of Your Goals

-One of the best ways to maintain long-term motivation is to display visual reminders of your goals and priorities on your wall or desktop.
-It could be in the form of a vision board, or some kind of collage that represents your goals.
-Or it could just be photos of what you would like to achieve in the future.
+One of the best ways to maintain long-term motivation is to display visual reminders of your goals and priorities.
+This could come in the form of a vision board or in the form of a collage that represents your goals.
+Or it could just be photos of what you would like to achieve at some point in the future.

-These reminders come in handy whenever you are tempted to go off track and possibly indulge in something you shouldn’t be doing.
-During these moments take time to reflect upon the visual reminders of your goals.
-This could in fact be all you need to help you stay focused and on track.
+These visual reminders come in handy whenever you’re tempted to indulge in temptations.
+During such moments, take time to reflect on the visual reminders of your goals.

 Invest in Future Gains

-One of the best ways to stay away from the instant gratification trap is to invest your time, effort and energy into future gains.
-This basically means pursuing long-term pleasures, benefits and rewards.
+One of the best ways to avoid getting caught up in the instant gratification trap is to invest your time, effort, and energy into future gains.
+This essentially means pursuing long-term pleasures, benefits, and rewards.

-Consider what you are likely to gain from every action you take long-term.
-Yes, of course the current task you are working on might seem somewhat tedious and boring, however it’s a part of the bigger picture and will therefore lead to some significant gains in the future.
+For example, consider for a moment what you’re likely to gain in the long-term from every action you take.
+Yes, of course, the current task you’re working on might seem somewhat tedious and boring.
+However, it’s one part of the bigger picture that will, therefore, lead to some significant future gains.

 Always remind yourself what you are gaining long-term from every task you perform.
-This by itself could trigger the motivation you need to help you move forward.
+This by itself could trigger the motivation you need to help you move forward in optimal ways.

 Prepare for Short-term Pain